core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 8. Process the CoAP request resulting from step 7.

-If steps 4 (EDHOC processing) and 7 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see Section 5.4.2 of {{I-D.ietf-lake-edhoc}}).
-The usage of EDHOC message_4 as defined in Section 7.1 of {{I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this specification.
+If steps 4 (EDHOC processing) and 7 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see Section 5.5.2 of {{I-D.ietf-lake-edhoc}}).
+The usage of EDHOC message_4 as defined in Section 7.1 of {{I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this document.

-If step 4 (EDHOC processing) fails, the server discontinues the protocol as per Section 5.4.3 of {{I-D.ietf-lake-edhoc}} and responds with an EDHOC error message, formatted as defined in Section 6.1 of {{I-D.ietf-lake-edhoc}}.
-In particular, the CoAP response conveying the EDHOC error message MUST have Content-Format set to application/edhoc defined in Section 9.5 of {{I-D.ietf-lake-edhoc}}.
+If step 4 (EDHOC processing) fails, the server discontinues the protocol as per Section 5.5.3 of {{I-D.ietf-lake-edhoc}} and responds with an EDHOC error message, formatted as defined in Section 6.2 of {{I-D.ietf-lake-edhoc}}.
+In particular, the CoAP response conveying the EDHOC error message MUST have Content-Format set to application/edhoc defined in Section 9.7 of {{I-D.ietf-lake-edhoc}}.

 If step 4 (EDHOC processing) is successfully completed but step 7 (OSCORE processing) fails, the same OSCORE error handling applies as defined in Section 8.2 of {{RFC8613}}.

 ## Example of EDHOC + OSCORE Request # {#example}

-{{fig-edhoc-opt-2}} shows an example of EDHOC + OSCORE Request, based on the OSCORE test vector from Appendix C.4 of {{RFC8613}} and the EDHOC test vector from Appendix B.2 of {{I-D.ietf-lake-edhoc}}.
+{{fig-edhoc-opt-2}} shows an example of EDHOC + OSCORE Request, based on the OSCORE test vector from Appendix C.4 of {{RFC8613}} and the EDHOC test vector from Appendix C.2 of {{I-D.ietf-lake-edhoc}}.
 In particular, the example assumes that:

 * The used OSCORE Partial IV is 0, consistently with the first request protected with the new OSCORE Security Context.